 Subsequent to these periods, the stream returned to being supply limited.
-As such, the "frequent flows" of up to nearly the 10-year magnitude served to winnow out material smaller than gravel-sized and create vertical complexity in the lower 16 miles; however, in general the limits of the active channel are shaped by infrequent large magnitude floods.

-Some reaches in the lower 16 miles in the alluvial portion of the river are notable for their bedrock outcrops along the channel that impose lateral and vertical controls to channel migration.
-In reaches where no such natural outcrops occur, past responses to streambank instability have included reinforcing streambanks by placing rip rap, gabions, concrete rubble, post and wire, car bodies, and even car tires.
-Since 1983, MPWMD and other regulatory agencies have encouraged biotechnical stabilization with rip rap and gabions allowed under limited circumstances.
-Other, less desirable materials such as cars, tires, and concrete rubble are prohibited.
-Approximately 40% of streambanks in the lower 16 miles have been altered to resist erosion.
+As such, the "frequent flows" of up to the 10-year magnitude served to winnow out material smaller than gravel-sized and create vertical complexity in the lower 16 miles; however, in general the limits of the active channel are shaped by infrequent large magnitude floods coupled with installation of hardscape to restrain the river after high flows.
+The typical reaction to episodic erosion has been to fortify unstable streambanks with hardscape, including reinforcing streambanks by placing rip rap, gabions, concrete rubble, post and wire, car bodies, and even car tires.
+Since 1983, many of these practices have been prohibited and MPWMD and other regulatory agencies have encouraged biotechnical stabilization with rock riprap and gabions allowed under limited circumstances.